 - Submit a brief narrative summary indicating which site features were evaluated, what was found, and how the findings influenced the project design.
-If certain features were not assessed, describe why they were excluded. - Submit a completed Enhanced Site Assessment Credit Form. - Submit supporting maps and information as necessary to demonstrate findings.
+If certain features were not assessed, describe why they were excluded. - Submit a completed Enhanced Site Assessment Credit Form. •